 It is a general rule that whenever students are absent on a Saturday, it is their responsibility to ensure that they know what work has been missed and to catch up on that work.
 The same rule applies if students are absent when the written notification of an assessment task is issued.
-No automatic extension is granted to students who are absent on the day the notification of the task is given.
+It is the student's responsibility to check Canvas and acknowledge that they have received and read their notification.
+No automatic extension is granted to students who are absent on the day the notification of the task is issued.